Climate and Average Weather Year Round in Sweetwater Texas, United States

 The windier part of the year lasts for 4.8 months, from February 4 to June 30, with average wind speeds of more than 11.1 miles per hour.
-The windiest day of the year is April 2, with an average hourly wind speed of 12.8 miles per hour.
+The windiest month of the year in Sweetwater is April, with an average hourly wind speed of 12.6 miles per hour.

 The calmer time of year lasts for 7.2 months, from June 30 to February 4.
-The calmest day of the year is August 23, with an average hourly wind speed of 9.3 miles per hour.
+The calmest month of the year in Sweetwater is August, with an average hourly wind speed of 9.5 miles per hour.

 The predominant average hourly wind direction in Sweetwater is from the south throughout the year.

 To characterize how pleasant the weather is in Sweetwater throughout the year, we compute two travel scores.

 The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Sweetwater for general outdoor tourist activities are from late April to late June and from late August to mid October, with a peak score in the third week of September.

 Tourism Score in Sweetwater

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Sweetwater for hot-weather activities is from early June to early September, with a peak score in the first week of July.

 Beach/Pool Score in Sweetwater

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.